 Weyerhaeuser is a tiny village located in the state of Wisconsin.
 With a population of 231 people and just one neighborhood, Weyerhaeuser is the 499th largest community in Wisconsin.

-Because occupations involving physical labor dominate the local economy, Weyerhaeuser is generally considered to be a blue-collar town.
-50.00% of the Weyerhaeuser workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Weyerhaeuser is a blue-collar town, with 50.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Weyerhaeuser is a village of construction workers and builders, sales and office workers, and managers.
 There are especially a lot of people living in Weyerhaeuser who work in sales jobs (12.79%), management occupations (11.63%), and office and administrative support (9.30%).

-Overall, Weyerhaeuser’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Weyerhaeuser’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The village is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Weyerhaeuser has relatively fewer families with younger children, and/or college students.
 Combined, this makes Weyerhaeuser a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.